-Discover the Best of Suffolk
+Discover the Best of Suffolk on your Holiday

 The Suffolk Heritage Coast and Heaths Area of Outstanding Natural Beauty is one of Britain’s finest landscapes and a stunning holiday destination.
 It covers 150 square miles and includes wildlife-rich wetlands, ancient heaths, windswept shingle beaches and historic towns and villages.
 There are some lovely walks and cycle routes along the coastal paths and many other footpaths and bridleways.
 Sailing on the river Alde is less than 7 miles away.
+Many of our guests use the holiday park as a base to visit Southwold, Aldeburgh and the surrounding towns and villages, please visit reception if you have any questions about the local area.

 5.5 miles away, a delightful seaside town with bijou shopping, art galleries and restaurants, notable for its Blue Flag shingle beach and fisherman huts where freshly caught fish are sold daily.